dgc-network/Learning-Digitalcoin-from-the-Command-Line/17_2_Accessing_Digitalcoind_with_Java.md

 System.out.println("Found " + utxos.size() + " UTXOs (unspent transaction outputs) belonging to addr1");
 ```

-Transactions are built with `BitcoinRawTxBuilder`:
+Transactions are built with `DigitalcoinRawTxBuilder`:
 ```
-        BitcoinRawTxBuilder txb = new BitcoinRawTxBuilder(rpcClient);
+        DigitalcoinRawTxBuilder txb = new DigitalcoinRawTxBuilder(rpcClient);
 ```
 First you fill the inputs with the UTXOs you're spending:
 ```